PlumpMath/Classloader-4/README.md

 ###CreateSnippetCommand
 Takes selected text to create a new snippet and asks your for a package to save the file to.

+###PromptCommand
+Opens up shell command prompt.
+Easy if you want to do something with a file on the command line.

 ##Code Completion:

 ###ClassloaderClassCompletion